raeufroushangar/MICA-Standard/README.md

 ## Mutation Impact Clustering Algorithm (MICA) - Standard Version

-This repository contains the standard version of the Mutation Impact Clustering Algorithm (MICA), which does not perform weight calculations.
+This repository contains the standard version of MICA, which does not perform weight calculations for analyzing mutation impacts.

-For the weighted version of MICA with weight calculations, please visit the [MICA-Weighted](https://github.com/raeufroushangar/MICA-Weighted) repository.
+For the weighted version of MICA (with weight calculations), please visit the [MICA-Weighted](https://github.com/raeufroushangar/MICA-Weighted) repository.

 ## Project Description